visit-dav/visit/src/doc/dev_manual/CreateRelease.rst

 Each release also has a series of shortcuts for each of the release assets.
 You will also need to create those as well.
 You can copy an existing series of shortcuts and update them for the current release.
+If you don't have all of the release assets added to the release you should use *Coming soon!* as a substitute for the link.
+If you don't do this, people will follow the broken links and report it to you.
+You should only commit the changes once the release has been published so that the links actually point to something.

 Creating a blog entry for the new release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~